Kulshree209/DAtAnchorTest/README.md

 ### Page Object Model (POM)
 The framework uses the Page Object Model (POM) design pattern to enhance test maintainability and readability.
 The pages/ directory contains page object classes, and each page object class is responsible for interacting with a specific page.

+### Easy steps to run the project locally -
+1. Clone the repository
+2. Open the project in IDE as the existing Maven project
+3. Right-click on the project and Run As > Maven clean, then Run As > Maven install - to install all dependencies
+4. Chromedriver version 127 is on the path -
+5. The testng.xml file is kept in the root directory
+6. Pom.XML file contains all required dependencies

 ### Troubleshooting
 **WebDriver Issues:** Ensure that the path to the WebDriver executable is correct and that the correct version of the WebDriver is used for your browser.
 **Dependencies:** Ensure that all dependencies are correctly added to your project by running mvn install.